bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Positive statement vs Normative statement

 - Positive statement - Statement that are testable
-    - Example: The unempolyent rate is 4%
+    - Example: The unemployment rate is 4%
 - Normative statement - Statement that are based on opinions
     - Example: The unemployment rate should be 0%